Sheathed Type Glow Plug

-The glow-pin, as a part of the glowing equipment should, particularly at low temperatures, cause the combustion chamber of the diesel engine to be heated quickly, thus reducing the previous 'pre-
+The glow-plug, as a part of the glowing equipment should, particularly at low temperatures, cause the combustion chamber of the diesel engine to be heated quickly, thus reducing the previous 'pre-

 glowing' time to a minimum.
 The internal combustion chamber of the direct-injector cools far less than the previous, external pre-combustion chambers.